Chittaranjan Nepali: Early life and education

-Since his childhood, he was friends with Bijaya Malla, Gopal Prasad Rimal, Govinda Bahadur Malla and Shyam Das Vaishnav.
+From his childhood, he was friends with Bijaya Malla, Gopal Prasad Rimal, Govinda Bahadur Malla and Shyam Das Vaishnav.
 His father was friends with the historian Baburam Acharya.
 His poems and historic articles were published in Sharada magazine.

 Initially, he worked for Ministry of Foreign Affairs.
 Then he was transferred to Home ministry.

-He received MA degree in history from Tribhuvan University.
+Nepali received MA degree in history from Tribhuvan University.

 Political career

 In 1997 BS after Shukra Raj Shastri, Dashrath Chand, Ganga Lal Shrestha and Dharma Bhakta Mathema were murdered by the Rana government, he became involved in the politics.
-He starting putting up anti-Rana pamphlets but he need anonymity for doing so else he could lose his job and even be punished by the government.
+He started putting up anti-Rana pamphlets but he needed anonymity for doing so or he could have lost his job and even been punished by the government.
 So, he chose the alias Chhitaranjan Nepali.

 Literary career

 Nepali started his career as a poet.
 His first Nepal Bhasa epic poem Ma Lumanka (Mother's memory) was published in 1950-1951 (2007 BS).
 He then published Janaral Bhimsen Thapa Ra Tatkalin Nepal with the aid of Nepal Sanskirti Sangh (Nepal Cultural Association) about the life of first prime minister of Nepal, Bhimsen Thapa.
-He won first ever Madan Puraskar for his prize alongside Satya Mohan Joshi and Balram Joshi.
+He won first ever Madan Puraskar prize alongside Satya Mohan Joshi and Balram Joshi.

-Personal life
+Personal life and death

-He is married to Merri Baba Rajbhandari and has 4 children (one son and three daughters).
+Chittaranjan Nepali was married to Merri Baba Rajbhandari and had four children (one son and three daughters).
+He died in Kathmandu's Chabahil neighbourhood on 16 October 2023, at the age of 92.